 - Telehealth Appointments – Behavioral Health, Primary, Specialty and Pediatric at-home appointments are available

 Video Chat on Labor & Delivery at LRH

 The video was filmed on April 22, and information may have changed since then.

 Tour the Carol Jenkins Barnett Pavilion for Women and Children

-Although the Pavilion is not currently open for tours, you can go on a “virtual tour” with our article from the Pavilion Grand Opening, and also learn more about Labor & Delivery at Lakeland Regional Health.
+Although the Pavilion is not currently open for tours, use our article from the Grand Opening to go on a “virtual tour” and see photos of the Carol Jenkins Barnett Pavilion for Women and Children.
+You can also learn more about Labor & Delivery at Lakeland Regional Health.
 See below for additional relevant articles.